-KEYWORDS Rqmt ID Title Text Marketing_Requirements MRKT_000001 EPhoto will be an online photo album The ePhoto system shall enable the user to browse an on-line photo album.
-Product_Requirements PROD_0000023 Runs on "standard" home PC This system shall use a database in order to store user annotations.
+Class Name Rqmt ID Title Text Marketing_Requirements MRKT_000001 EPhoto will be an online photo album This ePhoto system shall enable the user to browse an on-line photo album.
+Marketing_Requirements PROD_000023 Load time less than 5 seconds The load time for an individual photo load shall be less than 5 seconds.

-The following rules apply when formatting requirement tables:
+NOTE The following rules apply when formatting requirement tables:

-- All values (requirement content) must be free of bold formatting.
-Even a single bold formatted blank space in the midst of properly formatted text will cause the text to be treated as an attribute name rather than as an attribute value. - General text formatting (color, underline, italic, etc.) is imported for text attributes and ignored for others.
-(As noted above, bold must not be used in attribute values.) - Attribute names (not values) must be in bold.

-- KEYWORDS is the attribute name for class used in the above examples; however, you can specify a different attribute name in the Class Identifier field when importing the document. - Category must specify the full path from the root category.
-For example: REDEMO/Functional/Design - The document may contain any number of tables. - Tables may contain any number of rows (requirements) and any number of columns (attributes). - To specify multiple values for a list attribute, separate the values with the pipe (|) character.
-For example: Build1|Build4 - To Update/Replace an existing RM requirement, include its Rgmt ID attribute (PUID). - The Group Attribute type is not supported for importation. - During import, you will be prompted for any mandatory attribute values that are not included in the tables. - Images can be imported into the body of an RM document, but not into requirements.
+- Pay attention to bold/regular formatting: - Attribute names (not values) must use bold formatting. - All values (requirement content) must not use bold formatting.
+Even a single bold formatted blank space in the midst of properly formatted text will cause the text to be treated as an attribute name rather than as an attribute value. - When adding the class name above the attribute names (as in above example), both, Class Identifier and attribute name ("Class Name" in the above example) must not use bold formatting. - General text formatting (color, underline, italic, etc.) is imported for text attributes and ignored for others.
+(As noted above, bold must not be used in attribute values.) - Class Name is the attribute name for class used in the above examples; however, you can specify a different attribute name in the Class Identifier field when importing the document. - Category must match the supported formats (see chapter "Category Import Formats" on page 192). - The document may contain any number of tables. - Tables may contain any number of rows (requirements) and any number of columns (attributes). - To specify multiple values for a list attribute, separate the values with the pipe (|) character.
+For example: Build1|Build4 - To Update/Replace an existing RM requirement, include its Rqmt ID attribute (PUID). - The Group attribute type is not supported for import. - During import, you will be prompted for any mandatory attribute values that are not included in the tables. - Images can be imported into the body of an RM document, but not into requirements.

-Formatting an Entire Word Document for Importation
+Formatting an Entire Word Document for Import